These VPN apps for android are your best bet to surf the web anonymously from your Smartphone.

 If you want a VPN app that offers up a little more than most, the ExpressVPN app and service may be just for you.
 It’s another “One-tap” solution that lets you connect with ease and promises prying eyes won’t be able to track you online.
 It has a massive database of servers to connect with as well including 78 countries and over 97 locations.

-One major advantage of the ExpressVPN app is the fact is supports AES 256-bit encryption.
+One major advantage of the ExpressVPN app is the fact is supported AES 256-bit encryption.
 That’s stronger than most and there will be no logging whether you are on your home Wi-Fi network, a hotspot or your mobile phone.
 While not free, the service is unlimited with pricing beginning at around $9 per month depending on which plan you choose.

 7. F-Secure Freedome VPN (free)

 The F-Secure Freedome VPN app can get you around regional Geo-blocks, and to the content, you want to see.
-Whether you are trying to view Netflix or order an item from overseas, the Freedome VPN performs admirably.
+Whether you are trying to view Netflix or order an item from overseas, the Freedom VPN performs admirably.
 Hate logging in?
 No problem, as you won’t have to with this app.
 It offers up unlimited bandwidth if you opt for a subscription and that sub will work across all devices hooked up to your Google Play account.

 If you appreciate simplicity, you will enjoy the layout of the F-Secure Freedome VPN app as well.
 Even the newbies to the world of VPNs won’t have an issue getting things going.
 There are around 25 locations to connect from as well, far more than most apps on our list.
 The Tracker Mapper feature is pretty nifty as well considering it will show you what or who is trying to connect to your mobile.